🇦🇺 Aussies: Get Your E-3 Visa for $499 🇦🇺

 Frame your visa status early in outreach

 Mention E-3 eligibility in your cover letter or recruiter screen, not after an offer.
-Many U.S. hiring managers confuse E-3 with H-1B and assume a lottery is involved.
+Many U.S. hiring managers confuse E-3 with H-1B visa and assume a lottery is involved.
 Clarifying upfront that the E-3 has no cap and no lottery removes the hesitation before it starts.

 Confirm your job description supports specialty occupation